“Singing in the Choir is not an activity, it’s a ministry!”

 Q. Will I have to be in the Choir for the rest of my life?
 A. Yes, once you’re in there’s no way out!
 Just kidding…some choir members, in the past, have just been part of the choir for one or two seasons.
 Maybe they only wanted to be part of the Christmas Musical for instance.

 One hour of pure ukulele JOY every 1st and 3rd Thursday of each month.
 Bring your ukulele and a three ring binder to hold your music, and bring a friend.
 Don’t want to play ukulele?
 Come and sing along.
 Questions?
 Contact Crystal at 393-0991.

 On the Sundays the choir does not sing, soloists, instrumentalists, duets, instrumental ensembles, etc. provide “special music”.
 This also contributes so much to making our worship service meaningful each week.
 God has blessed this small congregation with a proportionately large number of very gifted musicians, but unlike some churches, where there is little or no opportunity to get plugged in, we will welcome you with open arms.

 Our Sunday morning worship service is a nice blend of the traditional and contemporary.
 Hymns, accompanied by the organ and piano, the choir in their robes, an occasional responsive reading, all these might be considered more traditional forms of worship that are part of our service.
-The Praise Band, under the leadership of Jazzy Skurtu, brings that more contemporary feel as they lead a set of worship songs & choruses each Sunday.
-Our Praise Band consists of lead guitar, rhythm guitar, bass guitar, key board, piano, drums and 4-5 vocalists.
+The Praise Band brings that more contemporary feel as they lead a set of worship songs & choruses each Sunday.
+Our Praise Band consists of , ukulele, bass guitar, key board, piano, DRUMS and 3-4 vocalists.

-The Praise Band rehearses Mondays at 6:30 pm year-round.
-On Sunday mornings the Band meets at 9:30 am for a sound check and a quick run through of the morning’s set.
+The Praise Band rehearses Thursdays at 6:00 pm year-round.
+On Sunday mornings the Band meets at 9:20 am for a sound check and a quick run through of the morning’s set.